-For obvious reasons, the doctoral studies offered at CMMS PAS are formally structured and subjected to the applicable state rules.
+The doctoral studies offered at CMMS PAS are obviously formally structured and subjected to applicable state rules.
 Therefore it is obligatory that Ph.D. students are under detailed care and observation by the assigned supervisors.
 This is immanent characteristic of this type of studies, because otherwise any progress would be inhibited, in particular at such expert level works as chemistry/biology/physics sciences.

-Apart from official regulations, the influence on interpersonal affairs among scientists on different professional levels depend only on the character of the involved person.
-It is believed that the ability to work in a specific environment should be a part of the selection procedure, so as to avoid potential awkward situations.
-In practice, the only thing that still can be done, from organisational viewpoint, is soft skills coaching (internal/external), which will be proposed as a part of the training offer for employees.
+Apart from official regulations, the influence on interpersonal affairs among scientists on different professional levels is depending only on the character of each involved person.
+It is believed that the ability to work in a specific environment should be a part of the selection procedure, so as to avoid potential disturbing situations.
+In practice, the only thing that still can be done, from organisational viewpoint, is soft skills coaching (internal/external), which will be taken into consideration.

-Meanwhile, the projected

-Contact Point for scientists (or
+Meanwhile, the projected Contact Point for scientists will also provide assistance, if a dubious situation emerges.

-the Committee for Equal

-Treatment) will also provide

-necessary assistance, if a

-dubious situation emerges.

 Administrative

 Departments;

 Scientific

 Departments

 Continuous

 activity

 III-IV quarter

 2016 - I-II

-quarter 2017
+2016 - I-II quarter 2017 (Contact Point, coaching)

-(Committee for

-Equal

-Treatment,

-Contact Point,

-coaching)